 NOTE: Configuration and operation of the synchronization network and mitigation actions when time source fails or degrades is assumed to be outside the scope of 3GPP, since there are protocols, techniques and practices already specified by other standardization bodies.

+WT#2 Support for reliability enhancement to enable verticals.

-WT2 Study how to enable an AF to request high reliability and how 5GS can configure RAN and CN mechanisms, including redundancy functions (i.e. in addition to QoS) based on the AF request.
+WT#2.1 Study how to enable an AF to request high reliability and how 5GS can configure RAN and CN mechanisms, including redundancy functions (i.e. in addition to QoS) based on the AF request.

-WT3.
+WT#2.2 Study if there is a need to adapt 5GS to support typical industrial redundancy protocols.WT#3.
 Support for low latency and low jitter:

-WT3.1 Study mechanisms for interworking with TSN transport networks.
+WT#3.1 Study mechanisms for interworking with TSN transport networks.
 Study interworking mechanisms with TSN networks deployed in the transport network in order to support of E2E determinism and low latency communication and efficient N3 transmission;